How to Hook Rubber Worms

 To secure the Carolina Rig, you’ll need a bullet weight on your line first.
 Follow by a bead, and finally, tie your hook.
 Again, pull the hook through the worm’s head, exiting about a quarter inch down.
 Unlike the Texas Rig, the weight and bead are not fixed and can move freely.
 This setup allows for longer, smoother casts and a natural bottom-bouncing action.

-Find out more about Hook & Line Tips by exploring this related topic.
+Curious about Hook & Line Tips?
+We've got more info in this linked article.
 What Size Leader for 20 Lb Braid

 Perfecting The Presentation